Square Roots Community Initiative

 Kennett Collaborative

 But the grants are only part of the story.
 SRCI owns numerous properties on Birch St. in Kennett Borough and is working to bring these properties to life as hospitality venues.
 The goal is the same: Create an even stronger engine to benefit the community.
 And even more than these financial contributions are the positive change that these initiatives are driving.
-The Creamery is a public gathering space that creates employment opportunities and serves as a platform for the life of the community, whether by hosting Kennett Collaborative’s weekly farmer’s market or by creating inclusive community events with partners like Casa Guanajuato, like this year’s Three Kings Day Celebration.
+The Creamery and Artelo are focused on bringing an array of benefits to the community, both directly and in partnerships with local organizations.

 Do you have more questions about SRCI?